gokjh0928/alpha-blog/README.md

 - all additional controllers made will inherit/subclass from the default application_controller.erb
 - when action in controller doesn't explicitly render a view, it will find a view that matches the name of the controller and action(i.e. pages_controller with an empty home action would render views/pages/home)
 - to get specific parameters from the url for the action, you can use "params"(a hash data structure) to get the parameters(i.e. "@article = Article.find(params[:id])" will get the id 1 from /articles/1 and create an instance variable of @article which is available to the view template)
+- we can use byebug to set a breakpoint within the code for debugging purposes
 - in the view template, use <%= @article.title %> to get the above article variable's title field(remember to include the '=' since that specifies to display as <%%> only evaluates)
+- the index route is used to display a listing of all articles in the table("resources :articles" will create a route the expects a CONTROLLER#ACTION of articles#index by default for the /articles path)

 - views are in views folder
 - app/assets stores static assets(images, stylesheets)